The Great Mystery of Jack the Ripper, Part VI

-So did George Hutchinson, who told the press that when he left Miller’s Court, he heard the clock on Christ Church, in Spitalfields, chime 3:00 a.m.
+George Hutchinson left then too.
+He told the press that when he left Miller’s Court he heard the clock on Christ Church, in Spitalfields, chime 3:00 a.m.

 George Hutchinson’s own words and deeds help to convict him.
 According to his own testimony, his actions in the early morning hours of 9 November 1888, at the time of Mary Jane Kelly’s brutal murder, were bizarre.
 So were his explanations to Scotland Yard and the press.
 His activities for several days following the crime were notably counter-productive to the efforts of Scotland Yard.

 His own testimony to Scotland Yard and allegations to the press were a tangle of contradictions and irrational actions.
 He was within a few feet of the victim when the murder was committed.
 He had all the characteristics of a serial killer.
-Evidence does not get more damning than that!
+Evidence does not get more damning than all of this!

 Once Jack the Ripper had fooled Scotland Yard’s famed Inspector Abberline, who was in charge of the detectives, he had nothing left to prove.
 Consequently, after the slaughter of Mary Jane Kelly, the police soon realized that the Ripper had vanished from the Whitechapel area, like an apparition in the night.

-So had George Hutchinson.
-According to the 1891 census in Whitechapel, he was nowhere to be found.
+So had George Hutchinson vanished!
+Although Scottland Yard was not looking for him, according to the 1891 census in Whitechapel, he was nowhere to be found!

 The chase does not end here for everyone.
-A few crime historians and authors will still argue that Jack the Ripper was someone else, because they have committed themselves to other suspects and will want to protect their reputations, or because they seek to profit.
+A few crime historians and authors will still argue that Jack the Ripper was someone else because they have committed themselves to other suspects and will try to protect their reputations, or because they seek to profit.
 Let them chase the almighty dollar.
 And, since nothing is as sad as a great mystery solved, a few theorists whose hobby is searching for Jack the Ripper will pursue their hobby, just to keep the mystery from dying.
-Let them chase more shadows in the night.
+Let them continue chasing shadows in the night.

 The word proof, intelligently defined, is “that which is sufficient to convince.”
-Considering only the data that I have presented and reviewed — without the benefit of additional evidence that I am not at liberty to disclose at this time — I could prove this case to a jury, not just by preponderance of the evidence, but beyond a reasonable doubt.
+Considering only the data that I have presented and that you have reviewed — without the benefit of additional evidence that I am not at liberty to disclose at this time — you and I could prove this case to a jury, not just by a preponderance of the evidence, but beyond a reasonable doubt.

 Without a press release or other fanfare, and almost as silently as the serial killer stalked the East End of London, we have intelligently ventured through the darkness of more than 120 years, swept away sheets of cobwebs, and shone a spotlight brightly on the world’s most famous and confounding murder mystery.

-I know who Jack the Ripper was … and I think that you now know, too!
+I know who Jack the Ripper was … and now you know, too!

-On this Halloween, 31 October 2009, a night that is traditionally dedicated to the spirits of the dead, may the tortured souls whom we knew as Martha Tabram, Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly rest in peace.
+On this Halloween, 31 October 2009, a night that is traditionally dedicated to the spirits of the dead, may the tortured souls whom we knew as Martha Tabram, Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly, finally rest in peace.

 31 October 2009

-In 1888, night after night, a creature from hell crept silently throughout the streets of London’s East End, slaughtering his human prey like livestock.
+In 1888, after midnight, a creature from hell crept silently throughout the streets of London’s East End, repeatedly slaughtering his human prey like livestock.

-Yet for well over 100 years, even into our 21st century, his identity was unproven, confounding the most eminent investigative minds worldwide, including that of Sir Arthur Conan Doyle's legendary detective Sherlock Holmes, and every detective of England's renowned Scotland Yard.
+Yet for well over 100 years, well into our 21st century, his identity was unproven, confounding the most eminent investigative minds worldwide, including that of Sir Arthur Conan Doyle, who was the author of the legendary detective Sherlock Holmes, and even baffling every detective of England's renowned Scotland Yard.

-As his likeness is unknown, Madame Tussauds Chamber of Horrors has never had a waxwork figure of Jack the Ripper.
+As Jack the Ripper's likeness is unknown, Madame Tussauds Chamber of Horrors has never had a waxwork figure of him.
 He is only depicted as a shadow.

 At the start of the 21st century, however, I announced my discovery of The Genius Formula™, and promised, “Anyone of at least average intelligence can learn to apply the three easy steps of the formula to achieve the highest IQ possible and to reveal the truth about anything.”